Seattle's transportation future, part I

 On June 19, people across the country will “dump the pump” and ride public transportation on the Third Annual National Dump the Pump Day.
 This event is sponsored by the American Public Transportation Association (APTA) and more than 125 public transportation systems [including KC Metro and Sound Transit] will be participating nationwide.

-The 2008 National Dump the Pump Day is a public awareness day that emphasizes how public transportation is the quickest way to beat high gas prices and it encourages people to ride a …
+The 2008 National Dump the Pump Day is a public awareness day that emphasizes how public transportation is the quickest way to beat high gas …

 I’m leaving town in a few hours (for Friday Harbor!), so I won’t be posting this week.